Tenderness in a tough world.

 Kindness doesn’t originate from us, but we are loaned this essence of compassion that rises up to take action and bless others.
 There have been many moments when kindness was immediate; it didn’t take half of a second to contemplate giving, and unfortunately, there have been times when I’ve had to remind myself in or after the moment, that kindness is a part of our calling.

 It doesn’t depend on whether I feel like it today, or not.
 It’s not about me; it’s about reaching out to those in need.
-It’s one of those traits we often take for granted.
+It’s one of those traits we often take for granted and it’s one I need daily reminders about and fail often with.

 A kind deed, done out of the purest place in the heart…without expectation or self-celebration…lasts much longer than the moment it takes to be kind.

-Reach out to someone in need today, whether through an encouraging word, a meal, prayer, an attentive ear, phone call to say hi, helping an elderly or differently abled person cross the street, making a considerate donation, offering shelter, or babysitting for a friend who’d like a siesta.
+Reach out to someone in need today, whether through an encouraging word, a meal, prayer, an attentive ear, phone call to say hi, helping an elderly or differently abled person cross the street, sharing a verse, making a considerate donation, offering shelter, gifting a meal, or babysitting for a friend who’d like a siesta.

 Kindness is essential to the pulse of life.
 It opens a door through which blessings flow from one to another and another…and another.
+It’s not about being kind to get a return.
+The new mercies each morning and gifted breaths on a daily basis are acts of astounding kindness already poured on us.
 No matter what we are growing through, there are many who are faced with challenges heavier than the burdens we may bear.
 Kindness and encouragement harmonize to brighten the atmosphere, take us out of self, and lead us to remember, recognize, and reach out to others out of a place called compassion.
 It’s in those tender-hearted moments that we experience a higher connection with The Creator.
-We are a part of something bigger and better than ourselves, just by pausing to observe, recognize, care, and do something.
+We are a part of something bigger and better than ourselves, just by pausing to listen, observe, recognize, care, and do something.